Xzeloks/ELI-5/memory-bank/activeContext.md

 *   **OpenAI Model Upgrade (Completed & Stable):**
     *   Upgraded models in `OpenAIService` to use `gpt-4o-mini` as the default and `gpt-4o` for potentially larger contexts/inputs.
     *   Adjusted associated token and character count limits for content processing and API calls.

+**Chatbot Prompt Enhancements & Response Quality (Recent Focus):**

+*   **Issue Addressed:** Generic chatbot responses to questions about app usage.
+*   **Improvements:**
+    *   Augmented the OpenAI system prompt in `lib/services/openai_service.dart` with specific details about the ELI5 app's features (text, URL, OCR, question input, style selection).
+    *   Instructed the AI to use this information when asked for app usage examples.
+    *   Guided the AI towards a more natural, conversational response style, discouraging excessive use of lists.
+*   **Current Status:** Chatbot should now provide more relevant and varied responses regarding app functionality.

+**Onboarding, Release Prep, and Paywall Implementation (Recent Major Focus):**

+*   **Onboarding Enhancements:**
+    *   Updated introductory text in `AppBreakdownScreen` to be more comprehensive, including mentioning YouTube link support.
+*   **Release Preparation (v1.0.0+3):**
+    *   Incremented app version in `pubspec.yaml`.
+    *   Successfully generated an Android App Bundle (`.aab`) for release.
+    *   Drafted release notes for Play Console submission.
+*   **Custom Paywall Implementation (`PaywallScreen.dart` & `AuthGate.dart`):**
+    *   **Decision:** Opted for a custom-built paywall UI (shown *after* onboarding) instead of RevenueCat's pre-built templates, using RevenueCat for backend purchase logic.
+    *   **Navigation Flow in `AuthGate`:**
+        *   Modified `AuthGate` to display `PaywallScreen` after the `AppBreakdownScreen` (onboarding) if the paywall hasn't been seen/acknowledged (`hasSeenPaywallKey` in SharedPreferences).
+        *   `PaywallScreen` calls back to `AuthGate` to mark the paywall as seen and proceed to `AppShell`.
+    *   **`PaywallScreen` Features & Logic:**
+        *   Fetches offerings using `offeringsProvider` (RevenueCat SDK).
+        *   Displays available subscription packages.
+        *   Handles purchase attempts via `_purchasePackage`.
+        *   Checks for "Access" entitlement in `customerInfo` post-purchase to grant app access.
+        *   Includes a "Restore Purchases" functionality.
+        *   Paywall is currently mandatory; "Maybe Later" option was removed.
+    *   **RevenueCat Configuration:** Addressed initial offering fetch errors by ensuring correct product, entitlement ("Access"), and offering setup in the RevenueCat dashboard.
+    *   **UI State:** Initial UI implemented.
+A more polished redesign was started but then deferred by user request to prioritize memory bank updates.

+**Current Overall Status of Paywall/IAP:** The core functionality of the custom paywall, including fetching offerings, processing purchases, checking entitlements ('Access'), and restoring purchases, is implemented and confirmed to be working.
+The paywall is integrated into the post-onboarding flow.

 **Previous Active Context (still relevant for broader goals but superseded by immediate tasks above):**
 *   **Google Play Console - Production Readiness:**